cmu-delphi/covidcast-indicators/google_symptoms/DETAILS.md

 ## Geographical Levels (`geo`)
 * `county`: reported using zero-padded FIPS codes.
 The county level data is derived from `/subregions/state/2020_US_state_daily_symptoms_dataset.csv`.
+* `msa`: reported using cbsa (consistent with all other COVIDcast sensors).
+The msa level data is derived from county level data using population weighted average.
+* `hrr`: reported using HRR number (consistent with all other COVIDcast sensors).
+The hrr level data is derived from county level data using population weighted average.
 * `state`: reported using two-letter postal code.
 The state level data is derived from `2020_US_daily_symptoms_dataset.csv` which includes data for District of Columbia.